 Income and Deductions

 1. Adjusted gross income: Add or subtract any income or deductions that you need to change, and then you can retrieve your adjusted gross income from line 37 of the 1040.

 2. Itemized deductions or standard deductions: Determine any changes that have occurred and input the new number.

 3. Subtract your itemized or standard deduction from your adjusted gross income.

 4. Exemptions: If you’re changing any exemptions, you’ll need to complete Part 1 of the form (on the second page) to explain your position precisely.

-5. Subtract your total exemption amount from your adjusted gross income (line 3) and you have your taxable income.
+5. Subtract your total exemption amount (line 4) from your adjusted gross income (line 3) and you have your taxable income.

 7. Credits: Adding tax credits can reduce your tax liability.